Mayreeobi/Mayreeobi/README.md

  🌱 I’m currently honing my skills and exploring the vast landscape of data analytics

-💞️ I’m looking to contribute and collaborate on impactful data-driven projects.
+💞️ I’m looking to for Data Analytics roles (Freelancing, Remote and Permanent roles)

  </div>